You shouldn’t need to give up comfort or drain your wallet to keep your home at a pleasant temperature during warm days.

 - Get an energy-efficient AC system.
 Central air conditioners only are effective for about 12–15 years and get less efficient as they become older.
 A new air conditioner can keep your house more comfortable while keeping utility costs down.

 - Book regular air conditioner service.
 Annual air conditioner maintenance keeps your unit working properly and may help it work more efficiently.
 It could also help prolong its life cycle, since it enables technicians to find little issues before they cause a major meltdown.

 - Change air filters regularly.
 Follow manufacturer instructions for switching your air filter.
 A dirty filter can cause your system to short cycle, or turn on and off too frequently, and increase your energy.

 - Check attic insulation levels.
 Almost 90% of residences in the U.S. don’t have adequate insulation, according to the Insulation Institute.
 Many southern climates require 13–14” of attic insulation, while northern climates should have 16–18”.

 - Have your ductwork inspected.
 Ductwork that has loosened over time can let cool air into your attic, walls or crawl space.
 This can create major comfort issues in your house, including hot and cold spots.

 - Seal cracks, doors and windows.
 Keep warm air where it belongs by sealing cracks.
 You can also caulk or weather strip doors to seal more cold air inside.

 Conserve More Energy During Hot Weather with Scott Temperature

-If you need to conserve more energy during warm weather, our Scott Temperature professionals can provide assistance.
-Reach us at 785-269-0465 or contact us online for extra information about our energy-saving cooling solutions.
+If you are looking to save more energy during warm weather, our Scott Temperature pros can assist you.
+Give us a call at 785-269-0465 or contact us online for additional info about our energy-saving cooling solutions.